-The aims of the project are to:
+The aims of the project were to:

-- Support deer managers in the area to implement and deliver on the actions identified within the deer management plans currently under production, thereby delivering benefits for the common wild deer herd, contributing to the socio-economic wellbeing of people working in the local deer sector and improving open and woodland habitats.
+- Support deer managers in the area to implement and deliver on the actions identified within the deer management plans currently under production, delivering benefits for the common wild deer herd, contributing to the socio-economic wellbeing of people working in the local deer sector, and improving open and woodland habitats.

 - Gather data to inform deer management plans, provide training for land managers, and investigate opportunities for deer product businesses.